 - 49.4.6.1 The coach must officially enroll in a MIAA Fundamentals of Coaching Course before returning from suspension.
 The course must be completed before the start of the next season for that sport. - 49.4.7 Any third and subsequent coach contest disqualification (over coaching career) will result in the school principal, athletic director and coach being required to meet with the MIAA Sportsmanship Committee regarding the coach's eligibility. - 49.4.8 Any coach who had three (3) student-athlete disqualifications during one sport season, will be required to officially enroll in a MIAA Fundamentals of Coaching Clinic or a recognized MIAA certified program.
-The course must be completed before the start of the next season for any sport that the coach is eligible. - 49.4.9 A coach who physically assaults an official shall be expelled from the activity immediately and banned from further participation or coaching in all sports for one year from the date of the offense. - 49.4.10 A coach disqualification cannot be appealed, except for a one (1) year suspension.
+The course must be completed before the start of the next season for any sport that the coach is eligible.

+- 49.4.9 A coach who physically assaults an official shall be immediately removed from the contest, with a recommended ban from participation in all sports for one year from the date of the offense.
+Such a violation must be indicated by the game official on the student contest disqualification form. - 49.4.10 A coach disqualification cannot be appealed, except for a one (1) year suspension.
 During an Eligibility Appeals Board (EAB) hearing of a one-year suspension, the appeal can only be in relation to the length of the penalty, not the judgement of the official.
 Refer to Rule 89 for more information on hearings and appeals.